v-wei40680/mcp-linker/README.md

 ## License

-MCP Store is open-source and licensed under MIT License.
+MCP Store is open-source and licensed under BSD License.